HarshKapadia2/blog/content/posts/ipsec.md

     -   Main goal: To authenticate the endpoints and form a temporary secure tunnel to facilitate the exchange of cryptographic properties, keys, etc.
     -   Create an ISAKMP SA.
 (ISAKMP = Internet Security Association and Key Management Protocol)
     -   Used for management for exchange of info and diagnostics.
-    -   Bi-directional SA, as both need to come to an agrement on how to communicate.
+    -   Bi-directional SA, as both need to come to an agreement on how to communicate.
     -   Negotiate Policy Set with target machine
         -   Hashing (Eg: MD5, SHA1, etc.) (To check data integrity.)
         -   Authentication (Eg: pre-shared key, RSA signatures using PKI, certificates, etc.)